pivotal/docs-platform-automation/docs/reference/task.md

 This task requires a [download-product config file][download-product-config].

+If stemcell-iaas is specified in the [download-product config file][download-product-config], the latest available stemcell for the product, for the specified iaas, will be downloaded.
+For example 'vsphere' or 'vcloud' or 'openstack' or 'google' or 'azure' or 'aws', are all valid

 If S3 configuration is present in the [download-product config file][download-product-config], the slug and version of the downloaded product file will be prepended in brackets to the filename.
 For example: